rapierorg/telegram-bot-swift/README.md

 This SDK is a work in progress, expect the API to change very often.

 ## Need help?

 Please [submit an issue](https://github.com/zmeyc/telegram-bot-swift/issues) on Github.

-If you miss a specific feature, please create an issue, this will speed up it's development.
-PR-s are also welcome.
+If you miss a specific feature, please create an issue and it will be prioritized.
+Pull Requests are also welcome.

 Talk with other developers in our Telegram chat: [swiftsdkchat](https://telegram.me/swiftsdkchat).